swobspace/wobapphelpers/README.md

 =============
 Rails helpers and more shared between common wob rails applications.
 Depends on twitter bootstrap.

-This is the latest branch, optimized for use with rails >= 6.1 with turbo-rails and bootstrap v5.
+This is the 5-stable branch.
 For other branches see Requirements.

 Requirements
 ------------